-Vehicles as weapons: London attack is part of a disturbing trend
+Vehicles as weapons: Muenster part of a deadly trend

 Date of attack: November 28, 2016

-Number of casualties: 11 people wounded
+Number of casualties: Eleven people wounded

 What happened: Abdul Razak Ali Artan, an Ohio State University student, rammed his car into a group of pedestrians on the campus.
-He got out and lunged at passersby with a knife.
+He got out and lunged at passers-by with a knife.

-Moments later, an Ohio State University Police officer fatally shot Artan after he refused to stop.
+Moments later, an Ohio State University police officer fatally shot Artan after he refused to stop.

-Why it happened: Authorities said they believe Artan was inspired by terrorist propaganda from ISIS and deceased Yemeni-American cleric Anwar al-Awlaki, two law enforcement sources said.
+Why it happened: Authorities said they believe Artan was inspired by terrorist propaganda from ISIS and the late Yemeni-American cleric Anwar al-Awlaki, two law enforcement sources said.

 In a Facebook post shortly before the rampage, the Somali immigrant said he was "sick and tired" of seeing fellow Muslims "killed and tortured," federal law enforcement officials said.